andymeneely/project-timber-wolf/rules/RULES.md

 **Active Event**.
 First, pick up the Event card that was on the top of the deck at the start of this phase.
 This is the Active Event.
 Read the text as instructed by the card.
 Some Events may incur more "Raise ⚠", in which you deal additional cards off the Event deck as you would during the Action phase, but the Active Event card does not change.
 If the Event deck was exhausted in the Action phase, the final Event card will be the Active Event.
 A Crisis card can even be queued during an Active Event.

 **Discard Active Event**.
-When the Active Event is finished, discard the card.
+When the Active Event is finished, discard it.

 **Events then Crisis Queue**.
 Follow any Crisis cards you have set aside in the queue.
 Crises should be executed in the order they were encountered.
 Discard them after use.